The logarithmic Picard group and its tropicalization: The logarithmic Picard group

-for all geometric points $p$ of $X$.
-The fiber $Z = \tau^{-1} p$ is either a point (in which case the assertion is trivial) or it is isomorphic to $\mathbf P^1$, in which case we use the exact sequence~\eqref{eqn:2}:
+for all geometric points $x$ of $X$.
+By Corollary~\ref{cor:saturated}, the underlying scheme of the fiber $Z = \tau^{-1} x$ is either empty, isomorphic to $x$, or isomorphic to $\mathbf P^1_x$.
+In the first two cases, the conclusion is trivial.
+If $Z \simeq \mathbf P^1_x$, we have an exact sequence: